pcuellar-rai/rai-tufte-templates/README.md

-# BDAII Tufte Templates
+# RAI Tufte Templates
 This repository includes the necessary files to run a customized version of the LaTeX versions of Edward Tufte's handouts and long reports.
 Original code can be found in the [Tufte LaTeX repo](https://github.com/Tufte-LaTeX/tufte-latex).

 ## Quick Start
 You can locally build the project (e.g., using VS Code) or import this repo into Overleaf.
-BDAII's approved branding assets are included in the [sections](https://github.com/pcuellar-bdai/bdaii-tufte-templates/tree/main/sections) folder.
+RAI's approved branding assets are included in the [sections](https://github.com/pcuellar-bdai/rai-tufte-templates/tree/main/sections) folder.

 ## Troubleshooting